HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 * Editing the repository Wiki
 * Create files with a `.md` or `.markdown` extension such as the repository `Readme.md` file

 GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.
-Visit the **Mastering Markdown** guide to learn more about GitHub flavored markdown: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)
+Visit the **Mastering Markdown** [guide](https://guides.github.com/features/mastering-markdown/) to learn more about GitHub-flavored markdown.

 ### Getting Started with GitHub

 GitHub is free to use for public projects.
-A free account give you the ability to create an unlimited number of public repositories with an unlimited number of collaborators.
+A free account gives you the ability to create an unlimited number of public repositories with an unlimited number of collaborators.
 GitHub also offers a number of personal and organizational plans for those who need to collaborate on private repositories.
-More information about plan pricing is available at [https://github.com/pricing](https://github.com/pricing)
+More information about plan pricing is available [here](https://github.com/pricing).

-Creating your free account is the first step to mastering GitHub: [https://github.com/](https://github.com/)
+Creating your [free account](https://github.com/) is the first step to mastering GitHub.

 Now that you have an account you can quickly and easily edit your public profile and other settings by clicking on the **edit profile** button or selecting settings from the drop down menu in the top right corner next to your profile image.